alexlazarian/3DZMax/README.md

 ## License

-© Vladislav Savchenko a.k.a Ladzies
+© Alex Lazarian a.k.a Ladzies

 Licensed under the MIT License.